 It shouldn’t be news to you by now that Twitter is an essential tool for your hotel’s social media efforts.
 It’s a great channel that allows you to connect with your guests and see what people are writing about your brand.
-Unfortunately, there are many hotels using Twitter ineffectively and missing the boat entirely.
-Getting the most out of Twitter is a strong way to impress your current and potential guests as well as get your name out there and put a voice behind your brand.
-Read on for a list of fresh Twitter tips, content ideas, and do’s & don’ts that will help your hotel utilize Twitter to its fullest extent.
+Unfortunately, many hotels are using Twitter ineffectively and missing the boat entirely.
+Getting the most out of Twitter is a reliable way to impress your current and potential guests as well as get your name out there and put a voice behind your brand.
+Read on for a list of new Twitter tips, content ideas, and do’s & don’ts that will help your hotel utilize Twitter to its fullest extent.

 These days, guests are continually tweeting their thoughts and experiences for the whole world to read.
 Take advantage of these tweets by taking your actions a step further.
 Did one of your guests tweet that he isn’t looking forward to waking up before dawn for an early morning meeting?
 Surprise him with fresh coffee at his door or tweet him directions to the nearest java house!
 Did someone tweet that his toddler spilled juice in the room?
 Let him know that new towels are on the way.
 You can learn a lot about your guests by reviewing their tweets and tailoring your responses specifically to them.
 You will stand out, be appreciated, and keep your guests more than satisfied.